SCCapstone/decision_maker/README.md

 3. If using a real device: open the download location (presumably github) and download the apk directly on to the device from there.

 ## 3 Deployment
 The backend of our application running in the AWS cloud requires deployment.
 This section is for the development team only as only they have access to the pocket poll aws credentials.
-Please contact the John Andrews (jha2@email.sc.edu) if you have any inqueries.
+Please contact John Andrews (jha2@email.sc.edu) if you have any inqueries.

 ### 3.1 Deploying Lambda Functions
 1. Develop java code locally and use the command 'mvn package' to package your java code into an executable .jar file.